KeyHole

 One Step to Teleportation

-Nearly three years ago TechDirt wrote about <strong>breakthroughs in atomic entanglement</strong> that could lead to advancements in quantum computing and teleportation.
-It seems that much of that research has continued as two separate groups of researchers have now used entanglement to <strong>successfully teleport the quantum state of an atom</strong> .
-As the article points out, the fact that two separate research groups came up with similar results (using slightly different methods) is particularly promising....
+Nearly three years ago TechDirt wrote about breakthroughs in atomic entanglement that could lead to advancements in quantum computing and teleportation.
+It seems that much of that research has continued as two separate groups of researchers have now used entanglement to successfully teleport the quantum state of an atom .
+As the article points out, the fact that two separate research groups came up with similar results (using slightly different methods) is particularly promising.
+It is amusing, though, to note that just about every article discussing atomic teleportation feels the need to explain that this is nothing like Star Trek style teleportation. ...

 June 17, 2004 · Amit Bahree

-How &quot;heavy&quot; is your page?
+How "heavy" is your page?

-If you want to see how heave your site is then <strong>browse over</strong> and plug in your url and check it out.
-Here is how the numbers for this blog came up to: Load Time by Connection SpeedConnection SpeedDownload Time14.4Kbps85.93 seconds28.8Kbps44.96 seconds56Kbps24.84 secondsISDN (128Kbps)13.22 secondsCable (512 Kbps)6.30 secondsT1 (1.44 Mbps)4.82 secondsSDSL (1.544 Mbps)4.76 secondsADSL (2.0 Mbps)4.59 seconds Page ObjectsSizeObject TypeURL137443HTMLhttp://www.desigeek.com/weblog/amit/4672CSShttp://www.desigeek.com/weblog/skins/bahree/style.css2990IMGhttp://www.desigeek.com/weblog/Images/login_icon.jpg1052IMGhttp://www.desigeek.com/weblog/Images/atom.gif953IMGhttp://www.desigeek.com/weblog/images/Comments.gif138IMGhttp://www.desigeek.com/weblog/images/link.gif130IMGhttp://www.desigeek.com/weblog/Skins/bahree/images/xml.gif88IMGhttp://www.desigeek.com/weblog/Skins/bahree/images/arrow_on.gif4CSShttp://desigeek.com/weblog/amit/customcss.aspx It also told me what was broken - which means I should take out the time to fix it....
+If you want to see how heave your site is then browse over and plug in your url and check it out.
+Here is how the numbers for this blog came up to: Load Time by Connection SpeedConnection SpeedDownload Time14.4Kbps85.93 seconds28.8Kbps44.96 seconds56Kbps24.84 secondsISDN (128Kbps)13.22 secondsCable (512 Kbps)6.30 secondsT1 (1.44 Mbps)4.82 secondsSDSL (1.544 Mbps)4.76 secondsADSL (2.0 Mbps)4.59 seconds Page ObjectsSizeObject TypeURL137443HTMLhttp://www.desigeek.com/weblog/amit/4672CSShttp://www.desigeek.com/weblog/skins/bahree/style.css2990IMGhttp://www.desigeek.com/weblog/Images/login_icon.jpg1052IMGhttp://www.desigeek.com/weblog/Images/atom.gif953IMGhttp://www.desigeek.com/weblog/images/Comments.gif138IMGhttp://www.desigeek.com/weblog/images/link.gif130IMGhttp://www.desigeek.com/weblog/Skins/bahree/images/xml.gif88IMGhttp://www.desigeek.com/weblog/Skins/bahree/images/arrow_on.gif4CSShttp://desigeek.com/weblog/amit/customcss.aspx It also told me what was broken - which means I should take out the time to fix it.
+Here is a subset of the stuff that is broken: ...

 June 16, 2004 · Amit Bahree